If it’s not obvious, making cutting boards is easy; all you need is a table saw and a router – and the router isn’t totally necessary either.

 $75.99 – Click for details

 Tags: exotic woodThis entry was posted on Friday, November 27th, 2009 at 2:07 pm and is filed under Tips and Tricks, Woodworking Projects.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Both comments and pings are currently closed.
+You can leave a response, or trackback from your own site.